 Roll out the pasta with the appropriate pasta machine into thin sheets.

-Let the sheets dry for at least 1 hour on both sides.
+Allow the sheets to dry for at least 1 hour on both sides.

 Cut the sheets into strips to make the tagliolini (tajarin).

-Prepare the ragù by chopping celery, carrot, and half an onion and sautéing them in a saucepan with a drizzle of oil.
+Prepare the ragù by chopping celery, carrot, and half an onion and sautéing them in a pan with a drizzle of oil.

-Add the ground wild boar and brown for 5 minutes.
+Add the minced wild boar and sauté for 5 minutes.

 Deglaze with a glass of red wine.